The Masks: Plot

 After openly insulting the Harpers, Foster says he has a special Mardi Gras party planned for them.
 Following dinner, the family gathers in Foster's study, where he instructs them to put on special one-of-a-kind masks that he says were "crafted by an old Cajun."
 Explaining that an old Mardi Gras custom involves wearing a mask that is the opposite of one's true personality, Foster sarcastically gives a sniveling coward mask to Emily, a porcine-featured miser to Wilfred, a brutish buffoon to Wilfred Jr., and a narcissist to Paula while he dons a skull mask, saying that it represents death as opposed to his inherent vivacity.
 The Harpers initially refuse to participate until Foster correctly accuses them of only being there to claim his fortune upon his death.
 He then informs them that the terms of his will require them to wear the masks until midnight in order to inherit his estate; if any of them unmasks before then, all four will receive only their return train fare to Boston.

 The Harpers reluctantly concede, but as the hours pass, they beg to remove their masks, saying that they are unbearable.
 However, Foster delivers a final tirade, calling them all caricatures before dying as the clock strikes midnight.
 The Harpers rejoice in their newly inherited wealth and unmask, but discover to their horror, that their faces now conform to the hideous features of their masks.
 Foster's face, on the other hand, proves to be superficially unchanged.
 Dr. Thorne observes, "This must be death.
 No horror, no fear, nothing but peace."

+Closing narration

+Mardi Gras incident, the dramatis personae being four people who came to celebrate and, in a sense, let themselves go.
+This they did with a vengeance.
+They now wear the faces of all that was inside them – and they'll wear them for the rest of their lives, said lives now to be spent in the shadow.
+Tonight's tale of men, the macabre and masks on The Twilight Zone.